 Real Estates and Property Managers have a Duty of Care to their clients to ensure every residence is free from contamination and provide the client with Peace of Mind.
-A failure to disclose methamphetamine contamination may result in an agent being liable for misleading or deceptive conduct.

 Contact us today.